High-Quality Entity Segmentation and Grounding: Experiments

 Table~\ref{tab:abl_train_test_entity} ablates the effect of using segmentation masks from various sources during the training and testing phases.
-Table~\ref{tab:abl_train_test_entity}(a) reveals that the origin of mask data in training does not significantly alter outcomes.
-This observation can be attributed to our segmentation branch's loss design, which employs the input as the training target.
-Consequently, the network learns an identity function without refining the mask quality.
+Table~\ref{tab:abl_train_test_entity}(a) demonstrates that the origin of mask data in training does not significantly alter outcomes.
+These results can be attributed to our segmentation branch's loss design, which employs the input as the training target.
+Consequently, the proposed model learns an identity function without refining the mask quality.
 Table~\ref{tab:abl_train_test_entity}(b) illustrates the classification potential of our CLIP vision encoder when provided with ground truth masks during testing, serving as an indicator of the upper-bound performance limit.
 However, when applying segmentation predictions from a model trained on the EntitySeg dataset, a noticeable domain gap persists concerning the COCO dataset in the case of annotations.

+\textbf{Other Mask Encoder and Decoder Alternatives.} We conduct ablation studies on several mask encoder and decoder alternatives.
+At first, we directly explore encoding binary entity masks by MobileNetV2.
+And then we use global pooling to encode them into entity embeddings and apply cross-attention between the image features and the entity embeddings, followed by self-attention among the entity embeddings.

+In Table~\ref{tab:mask_structure}, we ablate the mask value range of $\mathbf{M}^{r}$ (i.e., $\{0,1\}$, $\{-1,1\}$, or $\{0,255\}$), the pooling strategy (average pooling or a learnable convolutional layer or `CLS' token), and the number of attention blocks on the panoptic narrative grounding task, which involves grounding multiple entities, and find that all variants perform worse than our proposed method.

+We further analyze this result by comparing our design with such an alternative.
+First, our GELLA in the ESG pipeline takes as input a single colormap transformed from multiple binary entity masks, enabling the backbone to capture all entities jointly before attention is applied.
+In contrast, the alternative processes masks independently, which is less effective and also slower due to requiring multiple forward passes over a batch of masked inputs rather than a single image.
+Second, the pooling strategy can introduce information loss by collapsing spatial structure without explicitly modeling interactions among entities.
+Third, the number of entity embeddings varies across images, which makes optimization more challenging for self-attention, especially when positional encoding is required.

+Furthermore, we conduct another ablation on alternative mask designs to replace our proposed colormap encoder.
+These alternatives include directly extracting region features and incorporating mask weights into the attention scores of the cross-attention module between entity embeddings and image features.
+In Table~\ref{tab:mask_structure_2}, we show that our colormap design still outperforms the alternative designs, even when the best hyper-parameters of the other two designs are used.
+A possible reason is that the colormap representation enriches inter-entity cues in both the encoder and the decoder, whereas the other two alternatives introduce such interactions only in the decoder.